 The Indo-European culture, as well as its language, started in all earnest to spread through northwestern Europe during the Corded Ware period, especially with the Bell Beaker variant in our region.
 This most probably was further stimulated as Eurasian plough farming became more widespread and agriculture finally became more fully implemented.
 The technique used was short-term fallowing, a form of (grain) crop rotation where part of the land is left uncultivated for a short period of time.
 This was linked with livestock raising, oxes and later horses were used as draught animals and other livestock provided meat, milk, wool and manure.

 Its pottery is the most obvious common evidence of these mobile pastoral people.
 This common culture predates – but is also the starting point – for the various IndoEuropean cultures/language groups which started to evolve in more independent groups/cultures.
 This culture had over 20 regional variants, also reflecting the independent developments that started to emerge.
-These drinking beakers, mostly around one litre in size, started to accompany the axe as male burial gifts; both the number of axes and beakers started to increase in numbers.
+These drinking beakers, mostly around one litre in size, started to accompany the axe as male burial gifts; both the number of axes and beakers started to increase.
 The previous polished stone axes, associated with forest clearing, started to be replace by more prestigious battleaxes.

 The emphasis on drinking had reached these regions from Anatolia and southeast Europe.
 Most probably they were filled with a weak alcohol brew made from honey and wild fruits (mead), all scarce resources and thus further emphasising prestige and importance.

 Sexual dimorphism that starts to occur during this period and which is for example visible in the different ways men and women are buried, most probably also reflects the ideology and beliefs of these people.
 More is discussed separately in relation to the religious expression of these people.